pt1602/gl-git-clone/README.md

 # Gitlab "git clone …"

-Simple Google Chrome extension, which adds some minor tweaks to make working with Gitlab a little better.
+Simple Google Chrome extension which adds some minor tweaks to make working with Gitlab a little easier (for me).

 ---